CiroZhang/cse15l-lab-reports/Lab3/lab3.md

 plos/pmed.0020281.txt:1
 ```

-we see here by using "-c", grep returns the number of lines in the find we search for rather than the texts inside.
-This could be very usefull if we are just looking for how many lines in the file that match our search and we dont care about the content.
+we see here by using "-c" and "scientific community" to search for multiple files. grep returns us the file name and directory followed by a number of the amount of times "scientific community" for that files.
+So unlike before this tells us the information of multiple files.
+This could be very usefull if we are just looking for amount of words in the files that match our search and we dont care about the content.

 2. grep -l

 ```
 (base) cirozhang@Ciros-MBP-2 technical % grep -l "is" biomed/rr37.txt
 biomed/rr37.txt

+we see here by using "-l" and "is" to search for a specific file. grep returns that file name if it contains 'is'.
+In this case it returns biomed/rr37.txt telling us it contain our search of the word "is".
+In this case this could be useful if we want to confirm if a certain file contains the word we are searching for.

 (base) cirozhang@Ciros-MBP-2 technical % grep -l "scientific community"  plos/*.txt
 plos/journal.pbio.0020001.txt